What Is UnTap?

 - Deck Paster has some issues

 Also, while UnTap's ability to copy and paste a deck recipe works fairly well, you'll still want to browse through the results.
-Sometime it misplaces cards with similarly-named ones, and you'll have to fix that; for Planeswalkers, UnTap tends to paste their tokens or emblems into your deck, not the Planeswalker itself.
+Sometime it misplaces cards with similarly-named ones, and you'll have to fix them; for Planeswalkers, UnTap tends to paste their tokens or emblems into your deck, not the Planeswalker itself.
 Thus, make sure good ol' Jace is actually by your side before you wade into combat.

-It's inevitable you're gonna encounter players who will just up and leave when losing, call your deck cheap, and remark about the girth of your mother (to be fair, she really should cut back).
+It's inevitable you're gonna encounter players who will just up and leave when losing, call your deck cheap, and remark about the girth of your mother (to be fair, she really should cut back a bit).
 While it's frustrating to face people who can't take a loss, this is more of a fault of mankind than UnTap, and I imagine you'll run into these heifers no matter where you go.

 Draw a card